Nyrvlivy/FIAP-Campus-Codes/Classes/m01-development-environment/ch3-where-do-we-start/ch3-notes.md

 ### 2.1 - Concepts

 Stakeholders:
-> _"A stakeholder is an individual, group, or organization who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project."_ - PMI
+> _"A stakeholder is an individual, group, or organization who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project."_- PMI

 Stakeholders are all and any people who may be affected by the project, directly or indirectly.
 They can be internal or external to the organization, such as sponsors, clients, suppliers, developers, managers, outsourced services, etc.

 Project management:
-> _"Project management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements."_ - PMI
+> _"Project management is the application of knowledge, skills, tools, and techniques
+> to project activities to meet the project requirements."_ - PMI

 Project management is the application of knowledge, skills, tools, and techniques to the activities of the project to meet the requirements within the deadline, according to the budget, and with the expected quality.

 ##

 ### 2.2 - Project Manager

 The project manager is responsible for leading the project team, ensuring that the project is completed successfully.
 He is responsible for:

-- Defining the project scope;
+> - Defining the project scope;
-- Planning, executing, and monitoring the project;
+> - Planning, executing, and monitoring the project;
-- Developing the schedule and budget;
+> - Developing the schedule and budget;
-- Negotiating with stakeholders;
+> - Negotiating with stakeholders;
-- Identifying and resolving conflicts;
+> - Identifying and resolving conflicts;
-- Forming and leading the project team;
+> - Forming and leading the project team;
-- Negotiating resources;
+> - Negotiating resources;

 ##

 ### 2.3 - Company Environmental Factors

 Company environmental factors are elements that influence or restrict the project, such as:

-- Culture, structure, and governance of the organization;
+> - Culture, structure, and governance of the organization;
-- Geographic distributions and infrastructure of the company’s facilities.
+> - Geographic distributions and infrastructure of the company’s facilities.
-- Government or industry standards.
+> - Government or industry standards.
-- Existing human resources, with their skills and knowledge.
+> - Existing human resources, with their skills and knowledge.
-- Personnel administration.
+> - Personnel administration.
-- Market conditions.
+> - Market conditions.
-- Company’s work authorization systems.
+> - Company’s work authorization systems.
-- Political climate.
+> - Political climate.
-- Stakeholder's risk tolerance.
+> - Stakeholder's risk tolerance.
-- Established communication channels.
+> - Established communication channels.
-- Commercial databases that can be used for cost estimation or risk analysis.
+> - Commercial databases that can be used for cost estimation or risk analysis.
-- Project management information system: software for scheduling, configuration management system, information collection and distribution, such as an intranet, etc.
+> - Project management information system: software for scheduling, configuration management system, information collection and distribution, such as an intranet, etc.

 #### Company Environmental Factors Graph